Nivlac17/startup/notes.md

     </script>

 26. Which of the following correctly describes JSON?
-    It seems like the answer options are missing from your query.
   JSON stands for JavaScript Object Notation.
 It's a lightweight, text-based format for representing structured data.
 It's often used for data interchange between different systems, especially web applications.
 Here are some key points about JSON:
     Structure: JSON is based on JavaScript object syntax.
 Data is organized in key-value pairs, enclosed in curly braces {}.
 Objects can contain nested objects and arrays.
 Arrays are ordered collections of values, enclosed in square brackets [].
     Readability: JSON is designed to be human-readable.
 The syntax is simple and easy to understand, even for those not familiar with JavaScript.
     Language Independent: While JSON is derived from JavaScript, it's independent of any programming language.
 This makes it widely usable across different platforms.